 If you are intending to fit MVHR heat recovery ventilation into a new build or refurbishment then it should be considered from early in the planning stage.
 For any MVHR heat recovery ventilation system to give its best performance the devil is in the detail.
 System design will make the difference between a highly efficient system working un-noticed in the background and one that is constantly in the awareness of the inhabitants and wasting both heat and electrical energy.
 These systems necessarily require ducts to be run through the building and the routing is important both from the point of view of the building and the efficiency of the ventilation system.
 Indeed, layout of rooms can be influenced by ventilation needs.

 The installation of MVHR in a building will also affect the heating system design.
-One of the effects of heat recovery ventilation is to equalise the temperature through out the building.
-Therefore it is important prioritise the heat supply to the rooms that should be warmer.
-If the building is of sufficiently high standard then it might be only necessary put heat directly into certain rooms.
-In contrast with conventional building standards, in very low energy and Passivhaus buildings it can be pragmatic choice to put all or some of the heat requirement in through the ventilation system.
+One of the effects of heat recovery ventilation is to equalise the temperature throughout the building.
+Therefore it is important to prioritise the heat supply to the rooms that should be warmer.
+If the building is of sufficiently high standard then it might be only necessary to put heat directly into certain rooms.
+In contrast with conventional building standards, in very low energy and Passivhaus buildings, it can be a pragmatic choice to put all or some of the heat requirement in through the ventilation system.
 Again, it is vital that the system is designed with a clear understanding of the design requirements when ventilation air heating input is to be considered.
 Green Building Store’s MVHR Design Service specialises in designing systems for Passivhaus and low energy buildings, and can advise on the suitability of ventilation air heating.
 We are able to advise and supply heat recovery ventilation MVHR systems with integrated controls that also manage the heating and other ancillaries.